 One of the most fun pieces I have to offer is this Ruby Bead & Rondelle French Art Deco Pinwheel Brooch from the 1930s.
 I think it’s a great variation on the circle pin.
 A red accessory always projects energy.
 And this one does that with a lot of class!

 Another fun piece from the Art Deco era is this Scarab & Sterling Broochby Walter Lampl.
 Motifs associated with Egypt (such as scarabs, lotus flowers, hieroglyphics, and pyramids) were common in Art Deco jewelry.
 The scarabs in this piece are glass molded to look like carved gemstones: chrysoprase, tiger’s eye, carnelian, amethyst, and rock crystal.
 This range of colors allows you to choose which to emphasize in your outfit.
-Here I’ve completed the jeweled accessories with my Carnelian German Art Deco Drop Earrings (an orangey-brown).
+Here I’ve completed the jeweled accessories with these Carnelian German Art Deco Drop Earrings (an orangey-brown).
 The shoes and bag are in shades of brown.